-Had they texted, called, or e-mailed me about the breach, I wouldn’t have had to waste my time running around Paris trying to withdraw cash.
+Had they texted, called, or e-mailed me about the issue, I wouldn’t have had to waste my time running around Paris trying to withdraw cash.

-Trust me, you have my e-mail address…how do you think I get those near-daily promotional e-mails from your company?
+Trust me, you have that and my e-mail address…how do you think I get those near-daily promotional e-mails from your company?

 They had plenty of accurate contact info but didn’t bother using any of it.
 Don’t give me the runaround.
 Admit you screwed up and we can move forward.

-Fortunately, I was able to get by on plastic the rest of the trip, and it was kind of fun, perhaps even money-saving, to avoid using cash the rest of the way.
+Fortunately, I was able to get by on plastic the rest of the trip, and it was kind of fun, a weird kind of money-saving game I played to avoid using cash the rest of the way.

 One other issue with the Charles Schwab Visa Platinum Debit Card is the hold time on funds.
 It often takes several days for money to be deposited, and several days for them to allow those funds to be withdrawn.